 In general, implementation of the ABRC mentoring and monitoring was thorough.
 The frequency of ABRC visits to schools varied from month to month, but at our final process monitoring visit to each school, 80 per cent of schools reported a visit from an ABRC in the previous 30 days.
 Of those who reported a visit, 76.5 per cent said that the ABRC spent over an hour in the school, and 93.1 per cent said that the ABRCs observed a class in progress on at least one visit.
-Teachers in treatment schools made use of the ABRCs as resources for program implementation, especially for CCE: 53.9 per cent of teachers in LEP schools reported asking ABRCs questions about LEP implementation, with 97.6 per cent of those asking questions reporting that the ABRC's answer was helpful, and 71.2 per cent of teachers in CCE schools reported asking ABRCs questions about CCE implementation, with 94.8 per cent of those who asked questions reporting that the ABRC's answer was helpful.
+Teachers in treatment schools made use of the ABRCs as resources for program implementation, especially for CCE: 53.9 per cent of teachers in LEP schools reported asking ABRCs questions about LEP implementation, with 97.6 per cent of those asking questions reporting that the ABRC's answer was helpful, and 71.2 per cent of teachers in CCE schools reported asking ABRCs questions reporting that the ABRC's answer was helpful.